Daniel Vallverdú

-Daniel Vallverdú (born March 17, 1986), also known as Dani Vallverdú, is a Venezuelan tennis coach and a former professional player.
-Vallverdu is the tournament director of the Washington Mubadala Citi DC Open, a joint ATP and WTA tournament.
-Vallverdu serves as a strategic adviser to the Saudi Tennis Federation and is the co-tournament director of the Next Gen ATP Finals in Jeddah.
-He is also the co-tournament director for the 2025 WTA Finals in Riyadh, Saudi Arabia.
+Daniel Vallverdú (born March 17, 1986), also known as Dani Vallverdú, is a Venezuelan tennis coach having coached Andy Murray (2010-2014), Tomáš Berdych (2014-2016), Juan Martín del Potro, Stan Wawrinka (2019-2022) and most recently Grigor Dimitrov (2016-2019, 2022-2025).
+Vallverdu has also worked alongside Ivan Lendl, Andre Agassi, Magnus Norman and Jamie Delgado.

+Vallverdu is the tournament director of the Washington Mubadala Citi DC Open, a joint ATP and WTA tournament and a strategic adviser to the Saudi Tennis Federation and the co-tournament director for the WTA Finals in Riyadh, Saudi Arabia.

 Vallverdu is also the cofounder of AD Global Sports, a company promoting the growth of sports in the UK and around the world.
 In November 2023, AD Global Sports, together with Andy Murray acquired the Padel Team AD/vantage part of the Hexagon Cup which took place in Madrid in February 2024.

 Coaching career

-Vallverdú has formerly coached Andy Murray (2010-2014), Tomáš Berdych (2014-2016), Juan Martín del Potro, Stan Wawrinka (2019-2022) and recently he is coaching Grigor Dimitrov (2016-2019, 2022-).
+Vallverdú has formerly coached Andy Murray (2010-2014), Tomáš Berdych (2014-2016), Juan Martín del Potro, Stan Wawrinka (2019-2022) and most recently Grigor Dimitrov (2016-2019, 2022-2025).
 Vallverdu has also worked alongside Ivan Lendl, Andre Agassi, Magnus Norman and Jamie Delgado.

 Vallverdú and Murray's partnership led to many tournament wins, including Murray's first Olympic Gold medal in 2012 (Vallverdú was head coach for the British Olympic tennis team), and two Grand Slam wins: the 2012 US Open and 2013 Wimbledon Championships.

 Under Vallverdú's guidance in May 2015, at the age of 29, Czech player Tomáš Berdych reached his highest career singles ranking of No. 4 in the ATP rankings.

 He became the coach of Grigor Dimitrov in July 2016.
 At the time the Bulgarian was No. 40 in the ATP rankings.
 Vallverdú guided him to his first Masters 1000 title at the 2017 Cincinnati Masters, followed by the ATP Finals title in November 2017, resulting in Dimitrov's career high ranking of No. 3 by the end of 2017.
 In May 2019, Dimitrov and Vallverdú ended their working relationship.

 In June 2019, Vallverdú joined Stan Wawrinka as his coach, together with Magnus Norman.
 Wawrinka ended 2019 back in the top 20 of the ATP rankings.
 Norman and Wawrinka parted ways in September 2020.
 Vallverdu and Wawrinka ended their working relationship in October 2022.

 In December 2022 Vallverdu agreed to start coaching Grigor Dimitrov again.
 By April 2024, Dimitrov joined again the top 10 and finished the year at world No. 10.
+They split for a second time in December 2025.